erviveksoni/alexa-controlled-drone/README.md

 - Click `Build Model` button at the top of the page and wait for the skill build process to complete

 #### Test Alexa Skill
-Now is the time to test the skill!!!
+Now is the time to put your skill to test!!!

 There are multiple ways to test your skill.
 The easiest one is by using the Alexa simulator provided in the  Alexa Skills Developer Console
 - On the top navigation bar, click `Test`